lisa398/DNCS-LAB2018/README.md

-# DNCS-LAB assigment
+# DNCS-LAB assigment by Nicola Arnoldi

-This repository contains the Vagrant files required to run the network.
 A.Y.
 2018/19
+This repository contains the Vagrant files required to run the network.

 ## Table of contents